Arm C/C++ Compiler

 - When disabled, the data type container for

-enum is optimize according the value range.
-When enabled,
+enum is optimized according to the value range.
+When

-the data type container for enum is always signed
+enabled, the data type container for enum is always

 - Plain Char is Signed

-declared with plain char as signed char variables.
+declared with plain char as signed char.
+Sets the

 - Read-Only Position Independent